-Youth transitions and dreams of future – Young people’s belonging to communities and society
+Young people’s future dreams and transitions – belonging to communities and society

 340 200 € Konefoundation.
 1.1.2023- 31.12.
 2026.

-In present public discussions young people, especially urban vulnerable young people are presented as a risk to society with street violence and possible risk of marginalization.
-In our research project, we turn this question around: we focus on how society treats young people, what kind of resources and support are offered to them or disable them socially by local institutions and communities.
+In present public debate urban vulnerable young people are presented as a risk to society with street violence and possible risk of marginalization.
+In our research project, we turn this situation around and examine the structural opportunities and obstacles society creates for young.
+We focus on what kind of resources and support are offered to them or disable them socially by local institutions and communities.
 We conduct research on how young people feel they belong to local communities and to Finnish (and in some parts to Swedish) society at large.
+In the lives of young people, there are several significant transitions related to education, region and interpersonal relations.
 We seek how different transitions like education and moving from childhood home take place and how their social relations and networks change in these processes.
 We ask what kind of future young people see for themselves as well as for their communities?
-What kind of dreams they have?
 How do their individuals dreams intertwine with their communities and future prospects in them?

 We will produce several pieces of qualitative data to be gathered from different parts of Finland, Eastern Helsinki, and some suburbs in Stockholm.